boringresearch/Template_Tutorial/docs/en/source/tutorials/installation.rst

 Installation
 =============

-Let's get started by setting up our environment to run the snake.
+Let's get started by setting up our environment to run this snake.

-1.1 Requirements
+Requirements
 ~~~~~~~~~~~~~~~~~

 The baby version of cobra is sensitive, and it could only be happy when living with python 3.7 or newer.
 So please set a nice environment to make sure it is happy.

-1.2 Working environment
+Working environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You will have two options to keep cobra happy: